Hollywood Truck Accident Lawyers

 We Have a Reputation for Maximizing Compensation Awards in All Types of Hollywood Truck Accident Cases

-At Lawlor, White & Murphey, we are passionate about keeping the South Florida and Hollywood roads safe for all drivers, passengers, and pedestrians, so we have dedicated our careers to helping truck accident victims hold negligent parties responsible to the fullest extent of the law.
+At Lawlor, White & Murphey, our Hollywood truck accident lawyers are passionate about keeping the South Florida and Hollywood roads safe for all drivers, passengers, and pedestrians, so we have dedicated our careers to helping truck accident victims hold negligent parties responsible to the fullest extent of the law.
 We have successfully represented truck accident victims in “underride” cases, where a smaller vehicle passes under the much larger truck, as well as other types of truck accidents, including:

 - Lost load accidents in Hollywood